TomStuart92/TomStuart92.github.io/_posts/16-09-04-WelcomeInternet.md

 ---
-title: Welcome to the Internet
+title: Welcome to the Internet - Part One
-excerpt: "In this blog post we develop our first Website"
+excerpt: "In this blog post we begin development of our first Website"
 teaser: internet.jpg
 header:
   overlay_image: internet.jpg